madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 cta:
   title: 'You want a WordPress site?'
   desktop: "I have been working with WordPress for many years.
 I probably won't be able to help you with premium themes, page builders or plugin issues though."
   lead: "I'm a (niche) [WordPress expert on Codeable](https://www.codeable.io/developers/lene-saile/).
-If you want a custom made, secure and performant WordPress site, consider working with me."
+If you want a custom made, secure and fast WordPress site, consider working with me."
 ---

 Back in 2007, I was looking for a CMS that I could understand so I could use it to create my own websites.
 After trying [Joomla](https://www.joomla.org/) and [TYPO3](https://typo3.org/) (and hating it), I discovered [WordPress](https://wordpress.org/).
 It was a revelation.